rahul-gharat/dronahq-docs/docs/reference/keywords-js-utilities/Utility.md

 ## GETKVDATA

-`UTILITY.GETKVDATA()` method can be used to retrived the locally stored value using its unique key.
+`UTILITY.GETKVDATA()` method can be used to retrieved the locally stored value using its unique key.
 This method returns a `Promise`, so make sure to use the `await` keyword to successfully complete the operation.

 <span style={{fontSize: 24}}>Usage</span>